MakarandBhoir/my-calcy-js-code/README.md

 # GitHub Copilot
-## Enhance a Node Calculator app using GitHub Copilot
+## Calculator app using JavaScript and Node

 In this fun workshop, you will learn how to use GitHub Copilot to enhance a node-based Calculator, with little to no coding experience required.